MagicJinn/Quantum-Things/README.md

 - Added the ability to configure the chances of certain plants, features and loot to occur.
 - Added the ability to configure values concerning the Nature Core.
 - Added the ability to configure values concerning the Lotus.
+- Added the ability to enable or disable the Spectre Sapling.
+- Added the ability to enable or disable the Spectre Dimension.
 - Added Thermal Expansion Insolator support for Spectre Saplings.
+- Added Bonsai Trees support for Fertilized Dirt as a Bonsai Pot soil.
 - Added the ability to enable, disable, and add custom Divining Rods, and adjust the range.
-- Added Divining Rod support for NetherEnding Ores, Silent's Gems, Galacticraft, Galacticraft Planets, Advent of Ascension and Aether.
+- Added Divining Rod support for NetherEnding Ores, Silent's Gems, Galacticraft, Galacticraft Planets, Advent of Ascension, Aether and DivineRPG.
 - Added Divining Rod sleeper support for Silent Gear, More Planets, Aether and Aether II.
 (Sleeper Support is for mods lacking oreDict.
 Does nothing by default, can be enabled by modpacks).
 - Gave Spectre Illuminator LOD levels.
 - Made Rain Shields be able to be placed on any block, similar to an end rod.
-- Added the ability to enable or disable the Spectre Sapling.
-- Added Fertilized Dirt as a Bonsai Trees Bonsai Pot soil.

 ### Fixes